Days before the war broke out in Ukraine, a young woman messaged me. “Gabby, I live in Kiev,” she wrote. “I need a prayer right now,”

 When 9-11 happened in the United States, I lived in downtown Manhattan.
 As I walked around the city streets in the aftermath of that horrific event, I knew that I had a choice.

 I could have walked around looking through the lens of fear.
-The fear was there, of course—but I worked through it.
+A fear of the world was there, of course—but I worked through it.
 And I chose to see through the lens of humanity instead.

 Looking at the world in this way, I was able to witness humanity in its greatness.
 I witnessed people who never would have communicated before having loving conversations.
 I witnessed cab drivers pick homeless people up off the street and drive them uptown.